 What goes better together than hot days and cold beer?
 Not much (assuming you like beer).
 And if you do, spring and summer are a great time to enjoy old favorites and discover new beers that may not have been on your radar thanks to the city’s plethora of beer-related events.
 Whether you want to learn more about craft beer, sample some beers you’ve never tasted, or simply want to enjoy a few beers with friends on a warm day there’s an event to suit your beer-drinking tastes this spring and summer in Toronto.

-This year the Toronto Craft Brew Cruise sets sail on June 4 with two sailings: one at 2 p.m. and one at 7 p.m.
+This year the Toronto Craft Brew Cruise sets sail on in early June with two sailings: one at 2 p.m. and one at 7 p.m.
 Each three-hour tour around Toronto’s harbourfront aboard the River Gambler is a celebration of craft beer in the city – on the water.
-There will be 14 craft breweries represented along with one cider company meaning there are lots of chances to try some new brews.
-The $45 ticket gets you on board plus a commemorative mug and four sample tickets.
+There are 15 craft breweries represented along with one cider company meaning there are lots of chances to try some new brews.
+The $45 ticket gets you on board plus a commemorative mug and three sample tickets.
 Additional sample tickets cost $1.
-Some of the beer on board will be from Junction Craft Brewing, Side Launch Brewing Company, Wellington Brewery, Great Lakes Brewery and Beau’s.
+Some of the beer on board will be from Junction Craft Brewing, Silly Sir Brewing Company, Wellington Brewery, Long Slice Brewery and Black Oak.

 Toronto’s Gladstone Hotel will be hosting the 12 Beers of Summer July 29 starting at 6:30 p.m.
 Breweries have yet to be announced but keep an eye on the Gladstone event page closer to to the date.
 The beer-focused fun will also include live music, DJs and after 9:30 you can show off your singing chops with some karaoke.
 This one sells out quickly.